Koredotcom/docs/docs/xo/generative-ai-tools/co-pilot-features.md

-## Product and Supported Features
+## Model and Supported Features

-Select the product to view the supported features.

-=== "Automation AI"

-    * Automatic Dialog Generation
-    * Conversation Test Case Suggestions
-    * Conversation Summary
-    * NLP Batch Test Case Suggestions
-    * Training Utterance Suggestions

-=== "Search AI"

-    * Generating Similar Answer Suggestions

-=== "Agent AI"

-    * Generating Opposite Utterance Suggestions
-    * Generating Similar Utterance Suggestions

-## Model and Feature Support Matrix

-The following table displays the Co-Pilot features and the supported models.
+The following table displays the features and the supported models.

 (✅ Supported | ❌ Not supported)